gatsbyjs/gatsby/packages/gatsby-remark-embed-snippet/README.md

 │       └── html-code.html
 ```

-Add the following syntax to the markdown file `index.md` to embed `javascript-code.js` and `html-code.html` as code-snippets:
+Add the following syntax to the Markdown file `index.md` to embed `javascript-code.js` and `html-code.html` as code snippets:

 `index.md`: